RuedigerVoigt/salted/README.md

               [--dont_check_again_within_hours <hours>] [--template_searchpath <path to folder>] [--template_name <filename>]
               [--write_to <path>] [--base_url https://www.example.com]

-Salted is an extremly fast link checker.
+Salted is an extremely fast link checker.
 It works with HTML, Markdown and TeX files.
 Currently it only checks external links.
 You are using version 0.7.2.

 optional arguments: